ZertoPublic/Z4K/docs/Z4KAdministrationGuide.md

 	kubectl zrt ltr-backup [vpg-name] [checkpoint-id]
 	```

 	A backup task is triggered.
-When the task completes successfully, an Extended Journal Copy is created.
+When the task completes successfully, a retention set is created.

--	To access the generated Extended Journal Copy ID (backupset ID), run the command:
+-	To access the generated retention set ID (backupset ID), run the command:

 	``` shell
 	kubectl get backupset